-What do Super Bowl Quarterbacks and Presidents Have in Common?
+What Do Super Bowl Quarterbacks and Presidents Have in Common?

 After its academic reputation, the success of sports teams and alumni have the biggest impact on the brand appeal of major universities.
 Applications often surge at once-obscure schools if their football team wins a spot in a bowl or its basketball team makes a deep run in the NCAA tournament.
-George Mason University in Fairfax, Virginia saw a surge in applications in 2006 after its men's basketball became the Cinderella team of the year, going all the way to the Final Four.
+George Mason University in Fairfax, Virginia, saw a surge in applications in 2006 after its men's basketball became the Cinderella team of the year, going all the way to the Final Four.

 Many major universities have produced captains of industry—that much is evident by the placards on the doors of academic buildings and concert halls.
 Sports and politics are different.
 They have champions.
 Becoming President of the United States is the pinnacle achievement in politics.
 In sports, little compares to winning a Super Bowl.

 The other Ben was Benjamin Harrison, the 23rd President of the United States, who served one term at the end of the 19th Century (from 1893–1901).
-As president, Harrison's policies continued Manifest Destiny, leading to statehood for four states in the Oklahoma region.
+As president, Harrison's policies continued to Manifest Destiny, leading to statehood for four states in the Oklahoma region.
 He also expanded the Civil Service rules for the federal workforce and strengthened the judiciary.
 Harrison graduated in 1852 from Miami University, which now names a building and several scholarships for him.

 Miami University Graduate Paul Ryan (class of 1992) was named to be Mitt Romney's running mate on the Republican ticket in the 2012 election.

-University of Michigan
+4. University of Michigan

 Interestingly, Ford also played for the Wolverines, appearing in national championship games in 1932 and 1933.
 He was also named most valuable player.
 Unlike Brady, President Ford turned down opportunities from the Detroit Lions and Green Bay Packers to play professional football.
 Ford survived a primary challenge from Ronald Reagan in 1976 to win the Republican nomination before losing in the general election to Democrat Jimmy Carter.

-U.S. Naval Academy
+5. U.S. Naval Academy